Making and Repairing of Malay Drums

 Experience of a Practitioner

-Mr Yaziz Ahmad is a percussionist, drum expert and drum maker.
+Mr Yaziz Hassan is a percussionist, drum expert and drum maker.
 He is also the co-founder of the Malay drum ensemble, NADI Singapura.
 His passion in traditional Malay music, particularly in percussion, was ignited at the young age of 12 when he became involved in dikir barat as a rebana ibu player.

 His journey in drum making and maintenance began when his drum skin tore during a visit to Pekanbaru in 1996.
 He had to seek the assistance of a drum maker, who showed him how to maintain his drums.
-Through the years, Mr Yaziz Ahmad also attended various traditional music festivals around the world, where he learnt and honed different skills and techniques in drum making.
+Through the years, Mr Yaziz Hassan also attended various traditional music festivals around the world, where he learnt and honed different skills and techniques in drum making.

-Presently, Mr Yaziz Ahmad assists dikir barat groups, traditional Malay orchestras, school bands and other percussionists in maintaining and repairing their drums, as well as making new ones.
+Presently, Mr Yaziz Hassan assists dikir barat groups, traditional Malay orchestras, school bands and other percussionists in maintaining and repairing their drums, as well as making new ones.
 With an increased demand for such services, he has trained 10 younger NADI Singapura members to repair traditional Malay drums.
 Besides traditional Malay drums, he is also adept at making other percussion instruments, including the cajón, a Peruvian box-shaped percussion instrument.

 To him, Malay drums are unique because of the use of animal skin membranes, which produces a mellow, mid-range tone that is distinctive in Malay music.
 Personally, he prefers using two kinds of animal skins in making a Malay drum – either goatskin or young cowhide.
 He believes that innovations in Malay drum making are sometimes necessary.
 Nevertheless, the mellow sounds of the traditional Malay drums should not be compromised, even though the materials used may differ.
 In his opinion, traditional Malay drums should only be played by hand.
 Even if synthetic drumheads are used, they should not be played using sticks or other improvised devices as it would affect the unique sounds of Malay drums.